 - Almost everyone leans forward when they work out on a cardio machine.
 This lets you use gravity to pull you forward, making the effort a bit easier.
 "If you stay upright during your sprints," Campbell says, "it keeps the intensity on your muscle the entire time."

 - You get the biggest spike in calories burned when your body is forced to transition from a state of rest to a state of full-on activity, Campbell says.
 "Even if you feel like you can go all out again after just 30 seconds, you're still better off waiting the extra minute and then pushing yourself even harder."

-- "When running outside, start with 50 percent of your top speed on your first interval.
-Go up to 60 or 70 percent on the next and so on."
+- "When running outside, start with 50% of your top speed on your first interval.
+Go up to 60% or 70% on the next and so on."
 Push your body as hard as you can as you get into the groove of the workout, says Campbell.

 - "You should never feel duty-bound to do two intervals today, three the next time you work out, and four the time after that.
 The overall intensity of the intervals you complete is more important than how many you do in any given workout."

 Fast fact: You can burn 500 calories by running 10 100-yard sprints.